 MCM General Manager Andrew Salzberg has said in interviews with numismatic publications that he considers this series to be undervalued.
-In an October 17 article in CoinWeek he said: ““For me personally, as a collector, I love the eye-appeal of platinum coins,” Salzberg notes.
+In an October 17 article in CoinWeek he said: “For me personally, as a collector, I love the eye-appeal of platinum coins,” Salzberg notes.
 The metal itself is absolutely gorgeous, and I value the fact that there is a use for the metal within the engineering field,” he remarks, noting that platinum has a variety of industrial applications, including medical, electrical, and automotive, among others.
 “Also, the mintages of platinum coins are typically very low and the designs are strong.
 In my opinion, Platinum Eagles don’t get the attention they deserve from the collector base, and if you follow that train of thought, they could potentially be undervalued.”

 This theme is in keeping with past series of this type issued between 1997 and 2017 that have focused on other elements of the democratic foundations of the U.S., including Vistas of Liberty, Foundations of Democracy, The Preamble to the Constitution, and Torches of Liberty.

-First, each coin will feature a new and modern image of Liberty on its obverse and will be the first Platinum Eagles that do not use the John Mercanti-designed profile of the Statue of Liberty that has appeared on bullion and proof coins since 1997.
+Foremost, each coin will feature a new and modern image of Liberty on its obverse and will be the first Platinum Eagles that do not use the John Mercanti-designed profile of the Statue of Liberty that has appeared on bullion and proof coins since 1997.

-Each of the three new obverses was designed by Justin Kunz, a U.S. Mint Artistic Infusion Program artist, who has designed many previous coins and medals for the Mint, including most notably the obverses of the 2015 American Liberty High Relief gold coin and silver medal and the 2017 American Liberty High Relief gold coin , which were the first U.S. coins ever issued that featured a modern depiction of the iconic American allegorical symbol, Lady Liberty.
+Each of the three obverses in the series was designed by Justin Kunz, a U.S. Mint Artistic Infusion Program artist, who has designed many previous coins and medals for the Mint, including most notably the obverses of the 2015 American Liberty High Relief gold coin and silver medal and the 2017 American Liberty High Relief gold coin , which were the first U.S. coins ever issued that featured a modern depiction of the iconic American allegorical symbol, Lady Liberty.

 Mr. Kunz is a painter, concept artist, illustrator, and teacher, who was trained in art at the Laguna College of Art and Brigham Young University, where he studied with well-known figurative artists such as Jeremy Lipking and John Nava.